Funding

 • Publishing of top-quality journals/international conference and developing relevant grant application

-The aim of the current study is to explore the perception of multiple stakeholders related to the social care of the elderly regarding the use of AI in social care.
-Through interviews, surveys, and focus groups, the study seeks to gather insights from policymakers, caregivers, healthcare professionals, and older adults on their attitudes, concerns, and expectations regarding AI-powered social care interventions.
-By understanding stakeholder perceptions, the study aims to inform the development and implementation of AI technologies in social care settings, ultimately enhancing the quality of care for older adults.
+This study explores the attitudes, concerns, and expectations of key stakeholders regarding AI-powered social care interventions.
+Using interviews, surveys, and focus groups, it seeks to capture insights from policymakers, caregivers, healthcare professionals, and older adults.
+By addressing barriers to acceptance and implementation, this research aims to inform the development and deployment of AI technologies in social care, ultimately enhancing the quality of care for older adults.

 Entry Requirements